 Real Estate Can Be Depreciated for Tax Purposes

-It is this principle of depreciation at work in real estate that really leads investors to think of investing in real estate as " generating money out of thin air ", which is sort of what depreciation is.
+It is this principle of depreciation at work in real estate that leads investors to think of investing in real estate as " generating money out of thin air " which is sort of what depreciation is.

 Real Estate Can Appreciate in Value

 Finally- the icing on the cake.
-If you are able to purchase properties in the right price and at the right time in the right locations, you will find that those properties will appreciate in value over time.
-While this appreciation can’t always be expected, it is possible that your equity in the properties you own will increase as a result of appreciation.
+If you can purchase properties at the right price and at the right time in the right locations, you will find that those properties will appreciate over time.
+While this appreciation can’t always be expected, your equity in the properties you own may increase as a result of appreciation.

 How You Can Invest in Real Estate

 Now, all of the benefits that I have just described have mostly applied to rental real estate, which is sort of like the " ultimate form " of real estate investing because it offers so many perks.
 However, not everyone is cut out for being a landlord and managing tenants.
 With that said, there are a couple of other ways that you can invest in real estate without having to manage it directly.

 Direct Partnership Plans

 Direct Partnership Plans, or DPPs, are another type of investment that allows investors to get in on real estate (as well as another sector) action without having to directly manage anything.
 Under this type of investment, an investor will subscribe to being a limited partner with an investment firm.